 In 2011, I was working at a high stress, low pay job and I needed some sort of change in my life.
 The Chilly Dog was created as my personal balance between "do what you love" and "don't quit your day job".
 My hope was to share my general crafting knowledge, in blog form, and inspire others to create something wonderful with their own two hands.

-In 2013, with the encouragement of my blog readers, I also began designing and self-publishing knit and crochet patterns, selling them first on Ravelry, then in my own online shop.
+In 2013, with the encouragement of my blog readers, I also began designing and self-publishing knit and crochet patterns, selling them first on Ravelry, then here in my online shop.
 (And, yes, I left the aforementioned job.)

 2017 brought big changes to The Chilly Dog.
 After creating and hosting my first knit along for the blog, I realized just how rewarding it is to design a pattern and then produce all of the learning materials a knitter would need to successfully complete a project.
 I narrowed my focus from general crafting to knitting.